 - Avoid pouring fat, oil, or grease into the machine

 As said earlier, grease is harmful to the disposal.
-Fat stuffs tend to accumulate gradually, and eventually obstruct the ability to grind waste.
+Fat stuff tends to accumulate gradually, and eventually, obstruct the ability to grind waste.
 Also, the accumulated fats, oils, or grease may clog the drains causing stern plumbing issues.

 - Use cold water NOT hot water when grinding waste

-Cold water is recommended especially when grinding food waste that contain oils or fat.
-It makes the oils to solidify and get chopped up easily, before entering the drains.
+Cold water is recommended especially when grinding food waste that contains oils or fat.
+It makes the oils solidify and get chopped up easily, before entering the drains.
 Hot water is not ideal because it liquefies the oils, causing them to accumulate and clog the systems.

 - Avoid grinding too much fibrous food waste

 Fibrous materials such as celery stalks, corn husks, artichokes, and onion skins can entangle around the blades and cause jams.
 These materials should be cut into smaller pieces in order to reduce the stringy nature, and therefore avoid causing jams within the blades.
 Such materials can also cause a clog in the pipes.